Carolinas–Virginia Tube Reactor: Heavy water concept

 Using natural uranium in a reactor would offer the advantage of lowered fuel costs and better availability as the supply is not dependent on the enrichment cycle.
 This also offers some protection against nuclear proliferation.
 In order to do so, the reactor needs to use some other form of moderator that improves the neutron economy.
-Several such moderators have been suggested, including carbon dioxide as in the UK Advanced Gas-cooled Reactor, liquid metals including sodium or lead as in various breeder reactors, and heavy water.
+Several such moderators have been suggested, including graphite as in the UK Advanced Gas-cooled Reactor and heavy water.

 Of these, heavy water has the major advantage that it is simple to work with.
 The downside is that it is expensive and a limited resource.
 This led to the pressurized tube reactor concept, where the pressurized section of the system contains only enough coolant to cool the reactor, the rest of the moderator is placed around it in an unpressurized vessel.
 In the case of a loss-of-coolant event, only the water in the pressurized system would be lost.